magoo/risk-measurement/content/en/blog/log4j-forecast/index.md

 - Exceeding victim thresholds from credible sources
 - Discovery of a "full" worm

 I've drafted [some language](https://github.com/magoo/forecast-documentation/blob/master/IN-THE-WILD.md#an-in-the-wild-worm) that might be useful in the future for worm forecasting, and I'm happy to hear feedback that pokes holes in it.
 The details are in there, but it separates a "full" worm with a "partial" worm.

-A pure worm shouldn't be reliant on any external infrastructure and be fully autonomous with discovery and exploitation.
+A full worm is "pure": it shouldn't be reliant on any external infrastructure and be fully autonomous with discovery and exploitation.
 A partial worm can still exhibit some of these qualities and be something to be feared, but the definition starts to slip for forecasting purposes.

 A weird exception would be the kill switch domain in WannaCry, which would have been an external dependency that would technically force it into "partial" worm status.
 I'm unsure how to mitigate the language that excludes it from being a "full" worm, but I think it may have been a full worm without that kill switch.
 Later versions without the kill switch may have met the "full" definition.